wavetermdev/waveapps/prompt.md

 ## Client Setup and Registration

-The VDOM client should be created as a global variable using AppOpts:
+The WaveApp client should be created as a global variable using AppOpts:

 ```go
 // Create client at package level